michael-fadely/triolinker-vjoy/README.md

 Configure the device to have the following:
 - Axes: X and Y only for the Dreamcast controller; X, Y, Rx and Ry for the Gamecube controller
-- Buttons: 8 buttons
+- Buttons: 8 buttons for Dreamcast/Gamecube controllers, 12 buttons for a dance mat
-- POV: Continuous, 1
+- POV: Continuous, 1 for Dreamcast/Gamecube controllers, 0 for a dance mat

 ### Configuring the feeder
 You can edit config.ini in the feeder's folder to add the following options:
 - Show or hide the debug window: HideWindow=true or HideWindow=false
-- Experimental XInput support: XInput=true or XInput=false
+- Experimental XInput support: XInput=true or XInput=false (unlikely to work at the moment)

+### Using the D-Pad as individual buttons
+If you need to be able to press Up+Down or Left+Right simultaneously (for example, with a dance mat), you need to disable D-Pad emulation and map Up/Down/Left/Right to individual buttons.
+- Enable mapping of D-Pad directions to buttons in config.ini: DPadAsButtons=true
+- Make sure your vJoy device has 12 buttons and 0 POVs
+- Run the feeder and use buttons 9 (Up), 10 (Down), 11 (Left) and 12 (Right) to set up the game(s).

 ### Linking and unlinking the D-Pad with the analog stick
-With the Dreamcast controller, the Trio Linker synchronizes the analog stick's axes with the D-Pad.
+When using a Dreamcast controller, the Trio Linker synchronizes its analog stick's axes with the D-Pad.
 For games that use both the analog stick and the D-Pad it may be necessary to remove the analog stick adjustment.
 To do that, edit the following config options in the feeder's config.ini:
 - Unlink the D-Pad with the analog stick: UnlinkDPad=true or UnlinkDPad=false
 - Center X value for the analog stick when the D-Pad is pressed: DefaultX = 50.5
 - Center Y value for the analog stick when the D-Pad is pressed: DefaultY = 50.5